rohit-2217/CAD-Prediction-Model/README.md

 sex : the gender of the observations.
 The variable is a binary named “male” in the dataset.

-age : Age at the time of medical examination in years. education : A categorical variable of the participants education, with the levels: Some high school (1), high school/GED (2), some college/vocational school (3), college (4)
+age : Age at the time of medical examination in years.

+education : A categorical variable of the participants education, with the levels: Some high school (1), high school/GED (2), some college/vocational school (3), college (4)

 currentSmoker: Current cigarette smoking at the time of examinations

 cigsPerDay: Number of cigarettes smoked each day

 BPmeds: Use of Anti-hypertensive medication at exam

 prevalentStroke: Prevalent Stroke (0 = free of disease)

 prevalentHyp: Prevalent Hypertensive.
 Subject was defined as hypertensive if treated

 diabetes: Diabetic according to criteria of first exam treated

 totChol: Total cholesterol (mg/dL)

 sysBP: Systolic Blood Pressure (mmHg)

 diaBP: Diastolic blood pressure (mmHg)

 BMI: Body Mass Index, weight (kg)/height (m)^2

 heartRate: Heart rate (beats/minute)

 glucose: Blood glucose level (mg/dL)

 And finally the response variable : + TenYearCHD : The 10 year risk of coronary heart disease(CHD).

 Objective :
 The goal is to make some predictive models on a FHS dataset, and reviewing some exploratory and modelling techiniques.

+ML Models used:

+The five algorithms that will be used are:

+1. Logistic Regression
+2. k-Nearest Neighbours
+3. Decision Trees
+4. Support Vector Machine
+5. Random Forest Classifier